 The Group’s future investment level will depend on the speed of which the strategic plans of each brand are executed.
 The investment level may thus vary year on year.

-However, the expected revenue growth will naturally lead to working capital investments, and therefore, during periods of high growth, the working capital may exceed this level.
+However, revenue growth may naturally lead to working capital investments, and therefore, during periods of high growth, the working capital may exceed this level.
 Through efficiency improvements and strict control of the elements constituting the net working capital, we are working on continuously minimizing the tied-up working capital.

 To maintain the highest possible degree of flexibility in the future, we have specifically decided to retain the level of net interestbearing debt at zero for the financial year as a whole.
 The Group’s credit facilities will then primarily be employed to fund seasonal fluctuations in the working capital during the year.
-At 30 June 2017, the net interest-bearing debt amounted to DKK 17 million.
+At 30 June 2018, the net interest-bearing debt amounted to a deposit of DKK 123 million.

 Capital allocation and dividend policy